knitsch/FinalProject/README.md

 I noticed that git doesn't carry asterisks, but instead italicizes, so to type 3x as a function, type 3 asterisk x to type yln(x)^2, type y asterisk log(x);

+Capital X Y and Z will work fine, and other inputs such as m or n will not do anything.
+Invalid inputs like multiplication without an asterisk will not work.